Cookie Settings

 • Participants are identified and assigned to the course during the Welcome Events

-• Dates and location: week 31.
-October - 4.
-November 2022, DKFZ Teaching Lab
+• Dates and location: week 23.-27.
+October 2023, DKFZ Teaching Lab

-• Instructors: Dr. Richard Harbottle and co-workers
+• Instructors: Dr. Richard Harbottle and his team from the DNA Vector Lab

 Lecture Series and Tutorials on Molecular Biosciences

-mandatory for all Master students of all majors, centrally organized by the Faculty of Biosciences
+mandatory for all Master students of all Majors, centrally organized by the Faculty of Biosciences

-• 1.
-Lecture period (Frontiers I):
+• 1st Lecture period (Frontiers I):

-• 2.
-Lecture period (Frontiers II):
+• 2nd Lecture period (Frontiers II):

-9. January - 10.
-March 2023
+8. January - 8.
+March 2024

-Weeks 2-9: all 7 Majors of the program organize 2-week modules ("Minors") of lectures and tutorials (choice of two topics, preferably different from their own Major, is mandatory for all students)
+Weeks 2 - 9: all 7 Majors of the program organize 2-week modules ("Minors") of lectures and tutorials (choice of two topics, preferably different from their own Major, is mandatory for all students)

 3-week Practical Courses with Student Seminars